-One of the keys to growing an e-commerce business is through effective marketing and advertising.
-Reaching more people, highly-targeted ones, in particular, can easily boost an online store’s chances of improving brand recognition and sales.
+One of the keys to growing a success business is through effective marketing and ecommerce advertising.
+Reaching people based on demographics related to your products can easily boost your brand recognition and sales.

 Being in the online space makes things easier too.
-With a variety of advertising options at your disposal, setting up a PPC or social media Ad is quicker and a lot less expensive compared to traditional advertising practices.
+With a variety of advertising options at your disposal, setting up a PPC or social media ad is quicker and a lot less expensive than traditional advertising practices.

 This is probably one of the most important things to keep in mind before moving forward with an advertising strategy, primarily because it will determine the strategy’s success.

 You’ll want to serve your ads to people who are likely to be interested in your product or service than simply sending it to everybody else.
 When it comes to online advertising, having a targeted audience can make all the difference.

 - Would a mother be interested in buying basketball equipment?

 - Are athletic guys likely to buy stuff related to pottery?